shivam108ku/ai-reviewer/README.md

 - VS Code 1.80.0 or higher
 - Node.js 16+ (for development)
-- Google Gemini API key (free tier available)
+- Google Gemini API key (free tier available to use)
+-